1.1 Professionals and Professionalism

 Rose Helens-Hart

 Being “professional” can mean a lot of things.
 In a sociological sense, it is about the rise of a professional class, and the changes in the structure and performance of work (Evetts, 2003; Hall, 1968).
+“Occupation” is a general term encompassing any type of work or job, but a “Profession” is work that is specialized, requires formal education, has an ethical code, and is often regulated by a professional body or association.

 Professions are knowledge-based categories of occupations.
 Professionals are then the people who utilize specialized knowledge to do those occupations.

-Professions also have value systems that form a moral community for those in an occupation.
+Professions have value systems that form a moral community for those in an occupation.
 People in these communities have similar beliefs about how to perform those jobs ethically and functionally (Evetts, 2003).
 A formal professional community is a professional association.
 For example, the Association for Business Communication is an international, interdisciplinary organization with the mission of “advancing business communication research, education, and practice” (ABC, para 2).
 It has developed a code of ethics for its members that includes being truthful, honest, fair, and respectful.
-Early professions were law and medicine, but the line between occupations and professions is now blurred—many groups are attempting to professionalize and call their occupations “professions.”
-Shifting from defining a professional as someone belonging to a specific occupational group, a professional can also be defined generally, with a set of characteristics or behaviors.

 Imagine a professional in your mind.
 How does this person behave, what do they look like?
 We often learn what it means to be professional in one context or another through socialization or the process through which we observe or are told the norms and expectations of a group.
-In general, we might say being a professional means taking care, being courteous, and following conventional business norms.
-Professionalism serves a gatekeeping function.
-Individuals judge messages, and in turn the sender of those messages, by their professionalism.
-Those that are seen as professional will have better access to individuals and information.
-An unprofessional message may be ignored and it likely will not achieve its purpose—it could even offend others and damage relationships.
+In general, we might say being a professional in your communication means taking care, being courteous, and following conventional business norms.

 Researchers at the University of Louisville (Lucas & Rawlins, 2015) surveyed practitioners, businesses, business communication course curricula across the country, and academic literature to articulate core business communication competencies.
 Being professional is one of the core competencies.
 In business communication, professionalism consists of three components: care, courtesy, and convention.